cds-snc/notification-utils/.github/ISSUE_TEMPLATE/bug-report-template.md

 <!--
 ## QA Considerations
-_For QA to populate.
+_Populate with suggested QA actions if applicable.
 Leave blank if QA is not applicable on this ticket._
 -->

 ## Additional Info & Resources